vickydevops-AWS/learn-devops/README.md

 2. string search based

-example like, if we want to delete  a line for line number criteria sed '1 d' file [1 d - first line delete]
+example like, if we want to delete  a line

+for line number criteria

+sed '1 d' file [1 d - first line delete]

 for search string criteria

 sed '/root d' file

+both the above examples will be displaying the output, however we want eo edit the file

+sed -i '1d' file

+sed -i 'root/d' file